Lailymau/RTOS-Firmware/README.md

 ## 📬 Kontak

-Developed by Laily Mau.
+Developed by LailyMau.
 If you have any further questions, feel free to contact me via [GitHub](https://github.com/Lailymau).
 <p align="center">⭐ Don't forget to star this project if you found it useful! ⭐</p>